 Where is David Unsworth now?

 David Unsworth, a consistent, gutsy performer, spent most of his senior career at Everton, before finally retiring from the game in 2009 whilst at Huddersfield Town.

-Upon retiring David Unsworth joined Preston North End as a development coach.
+Upon retiring, Unsworth went into football coaching and joined Preston North End as a development coach.

 He was then promoted to first team coach following the departure of Alan Irvine, and appointed caretaker manager on 30 December 2010 following the departure of Darren Ferguson.

 When Phil Brown was appointed, Unsworth resumed his first-team coach role, stepping up to take charge of first-team duties for a second time with Preston legend Graham Alexander when Brown was sacked in December 2011.

 The pair were relieved of their duties at the end of January 2012 when Graham Westley was appointed and brought in his own backroom team.

 Later that year he returned to former side Sheffield United as the club’s head of academy but left in August 2013.

 When Stubbs left the club to join Hibernian as manager, Unsworth was promoted to manager of the under-21’s Everton squad and won the inaugural ‘Premier League 2’ title in 2017 after the under-21’s format changed to an under-23’s format.